orstavik/JoiEvents/docs/1b_EventLoop/9_Problems_eventPropagationNuances.md

 ```
 click on #outer
+click on #inner
+click on #inner
 ```

 The answers are:
-1. yes, the composed path for event propagation is not excluding any elements that do not have an event listener added at the outset.
+1. Yes, the composed path for event propagation is not excluding any elements that do not have an event listener added at the outset.
-2. no, once the event dispatching functions has started to run event listeners, it will not accept new event listeners for the current element.
+2. No, once the event dispatching functions has started to run event listeners, it will not accept new event listeners for the current element.
 3. But.
 The event dispatching function will still let you delete such event listeners.
 So yes, you can remove event listeners dynamically from the current element being processed by the event dispatch propagation function.

 ## Conclusion